Dmitri Poliaroush: 1990s

 From 1990, Poliaroush regularly competed head to head against Alexander Moskalenko.
-At the 1990, World Championships in Essen, Germany, Poliaroush won two gold medals (team and synchronized), and silver again in individual, placing second to teammate Alexander Moskalenko.
+At the 1990 World Championships in Essen, Germany, Poliaroush won two gold medals (team and synchronized), and silver again in individual, placing second to teammate Alexander Moskalenko.
 This loss was a motivation for Poliaroush to make upgrades to his routine.

 In 1991 at the European Championships, Poliaroush competed with a routine that had a difficulty of 14.6, which was a new world record.
-His routine finished with a new skill that had never been seen before, it was a double full in – double full out, which would later be named the “Poliaroush”.
+His routine finished with a new skill that had never been seen before, a double full in – double full out, which would later be named the “Poliaroush”.
 In 1991, the Soviet Union Sports Government honored him with the highest national athletic title, Honor Master of Sport of the Soviet Union.
-In 1992, Poliaroush was not able to compete at the World Championships even though he had a new routine and was in the best shape of his life.
-This was a time of political problems within the Soviet Union.
+In 1992, Poliaroush was not able to compete at the World Championships due to political problems within the Soviet Union.

 In 1993, Poliaroush moved to Vitebsk, Belarus and started representing Belarus at international competitions.
 This helped the Belarus team tremendously.
-He led the team to beat the reigning world champions, Russia at the World Championships in 1994.
+He led the team to beat the reigning world champions, Russia, at the World Championships in 1994.
 In 1995, the Belarus Sport Administration awarded Poliaroush with the title Honored Master of Sport of the Republic of Belarus.
-In 1995 and 1996, he won many world cup titles, world cup final, European Championships, and finally the individual world title, at the World Championships in 1996 in Vancouver, Canada.
+In 1995 and 1996, he won many World Cup titles, World Cup final, European Championships, and finally the individual world title, at the World Championships in 1996 in Vancouver, Canada.

-After this competition, Poliaroush retired from the sport but in 1998, when the sport was added to the Olympics, he decided to make a comeback.
+After this competition, Poliaroush retired, but in 1998, when the sport was added to the Olympics, he decided to make a comeback.
 At the time, he was already living in the Lafayette, Louisiana, United States where he had started his coaching career.
-It was very difficult for him to combine his coaching and training life together.
+He found it difficult to combine his coaching and training life together.
 At the 1999 World Championships in South Africa, he finished in 4th place.